9 Simple Steps for Starting a WordPress Blog

 3. Select the FREE domain name

 Finally, the free domain name we were talking about earlier.
 Now is the chance to pick the name you already brainstormed.
 Or at least I hope you did.
-You can pick all kinds of extensions but I recommend to go with .com while .org or .net would be great options, too.
+You can pick all kinds of extensions, but I recommend to go with .com.
+Besides, .org or .net are great alternatives, too.

 By the way, if you already have a name, choose the right box, “I have a domain name.”

 4. Create an account and finish the registration